Are CDs Still Worth the Investment?

 The Fed has continually punished savers with rounds of quantitative easing, making it close to impossible to eke out even a modest return on deposits.
-That’s not news to anyone who has owned a certificate of deposit in the past few years — but now that Bernanke has indicated the Fed may begin pulling back on its bond buying measures, the mere mention of which has already sent interest rates up sharply, long-term CD rates have once again become interesting.
+That’s not news to anyone who has owned a certificate of deposit in the past few years — but with the Fed tapering its bond-buying measures, long-term CD rates have once again become interesting.

 Or perhaps more aptly, depressing.

 Rising interest rates are good news for everyone: It’s a sign the economy is recovering, and not to mention, savers might actually get some help saving.
 The problem is that long-term CD rates, specifically, are only really beneficial when interest rates are falling.
 So does that mean we should just give up on this product completely?

 Back when I was way too young to even get an allowance, CD rates were paying out double digits.
 I promise I’m not making it up — the chart below shows CD rates peaking in the ’80s, based on average six-month CD rates: